 Plaintiffs may seek both moral and patrimonial damages.
 The basis for calculating any award of patrimonial damages is established by Article 210 of the IP Law and may be summarised as follows:

 - the benefits that would have been gained by the patent owner if the infringement had not occurred;

 - the profits made by the infringer through the undue use of the patent; and

-- the remuneration that the infringer would have paid to the patent owner if the parties had signed a licence agreement.
+- the remuneration that the infringer would have paid to the patent owner had the parties signed a licensing agreement.

-The court usually appoints an expert to establish the final amount of damages.
-The civil compensation procedures are often time-consuming, and their success depends on the evidence of damage and the defendant’s financial situation.
+The court usually appoints an expert to establish the final amount of the damages.
+The civil compensation proceedings are often time consuming, and their success depends on the evidence of damage and the defendant’s financial situation.

 Q: Under what circumstances will courts grant permanent injunctions?

-Permanent injunctions are granted only when the case is finally resolved at first instance and it is decided that the defendant infringed the patent under discussion.
-This is done after three or four years of litigation and after an in-depth technical discussion between the parties and the court-appointed expert.
+Permanent injunctions are granted only when the case is finally resolved at first instance, and it is decided that the defendant infringed the patent under discussion.
+This is done after an in-depth technical discussion between the parties and the court-appointed expert.
 When the judge closes the case and orders the defendant to stop the infringement and pay damages, they can also grant a permanent injunction with immediate effect.